jasoncortella/SFConcerts/README.md

 # SFConcerts

-Usage - simply type "python SFconcerts.py" into the command line.
+Usage - Download SFConcerts.py.
+THen, type "python SFconcerts.py" into the command line.
 Bingo